 This review is broad and looks to modernise the Act, regulations, and policies, as well as the supporting online systems and information.
 Through this review, the State Government is seeking to:

 Reform proposals were generated from DLGSC’s observations as the regulator of liquor laws, as well as feedback from key interest groups.
-Further reform ideas may be identified from consultation.

 Proposals that simplify the licensing framework, creating efficiencies for industry and the regulator: